 GOLFTEC Spokane Coach, Chris Runyan honored as 2020 PGA National Patriot Award recipient

-There’s no doubt 2020 has been an odd year.
+There’s no doubt the last 18 months or so have been challenging.
 But one thing that’s stayed somewhat consistent is golf.
 Golf was one of the first professional sports to return to play and golf is one of the few things people can safely partake in.

 That’s pretty remarkable to note because golf is more than just a game to a lot of people.
 People can turn to golf to just get away from whatever’s on their mind- whether it be a pandemic or something worse- like trauma.